dzenanr/dzenanr.github.com/_posts/2012-01-15-third-post.markdown

 title: Dart Example
 ---

-The class Item belongs to the MagicBoxes project (highlight java used).
+The class Item belongs to the MagicBoxes project (highlight javascript used).

-{% highlight java %}
+{% highlight javascript %}

 class Item {